beast-dev/doc/tutorials/online_inference/online_inference.md

 ## References

-M. S. Gill, P. Lemey, M. A. Suchard, A. Rambaut, G. Baele (2019) Online Bayesian phylodynamic inference in BEAST, with an application to reconstructing epidemics.
-Submitted.
+M. S. Gill, P. Lemey, M. A. Suchard, A. Rambaut, G. Baele (2018) Online Bayesian phylodynamic inference in BEAST with application to epidemic reconstruction.
+In preparation.

 M. A. Suchard, P. Lemey, G. Baele, D. L. Ayres, A. J. Drummond, A. Rambaut (2018) Bayesian phylogenetic and phylodynamic data integration using BEAST 1.10.
 Virus Evolution 4(1): vey016.